indigo-dc/tts/gitbook/config.md

 you want to give to the provider.

 #### Example
-An example for the IAM OpenId Connect Provider, setting its id to 'iam':
+An example for the IAM OpenId Connect Provider, setting its id to `iam`:
 ```
 openid.iam.description = INDIGO Datacloud Identity and Access Management (IAM)
 openid.iam.client_id = <insert the client id>